 Safety: You MUST run safety programs.
 If your computer is running slower than usual or doing something strange, run your virus and spy programs.
-McAfee software is free to Detroit Mercy students when installed at the ITS-Fisher Administration Complex 230 HelpDesk.
-ITS can be reached at 313 - 993 - 1500.

 DOCUMENTATION OF UNDERSTANDING

 By signing below, I am indicating I have read and I understand the program and policy handbook for the School Psychology Program at Detroit Mercy.
 I know I am responsible for reviewing and knowing all handbook information throughout the program.
 I am also indicating I clearly understand the following: